Blog

 Step 5: Copywriting and SEO service

 Search Engine Optimisation is no longer just an option; it has become mandatory for any business website that wants to remain competitive.
-It is a service that helps improve your visibility in search engines to reach your target customers more efficiently.
+It is a service that helps improve your search engine visibility and reach your target customers more efficiently.

-You might want professional writers to create the initial page content for you, which should be SEO-optimised.
+You might want professional writers to create the initial page content for you, optimised for SEO.
 The cost of copywriting depends on many different factors.
-Your SEO package may include some copywriting, as the content is very important for your rank in Google.
+Your SEO package may include some copywriting, as content is essential for your Google ranking.

 Regardless of the size or industry of your business, having a strong online presence is going to benefit you.
 So SEO is certainly worth looking into as soon as your website is up and running.
 SEO services are ongoing in nature and can cost you from $300 to $10,000 monthly, often being packaged with other marketing and website design services.